anton-trunov/scilla-posts/scilla-vs-move.md

 Indeed, in the middle of execution, when our watch dog invariant is off guard, it's easy to violate contract's safety by calling an external transition which in its turn could call one of our currently executing contract's transitions back.
-If we are currently in a "bad" state where our safety invariants don't hold, all bets are off, there is nothing to protect us except for the sheer luck.
+If we are presently in a "bad" state where our safety invariants don't hold, all bets are off, there is nothing to protect us except for the sheer luck.

+Now you can see that Scilla eliminates this sort of bugs by design.

 ### Dynamic dispatch